Setting the standards

 Exceptional call handling quality

-Monitoring of calls for quality is carried out by the Monitoring & Response Centre Team Manager and his team of supervisors; a selection of 5 calls per operator is assessed each month, which exceeds the TSA standard of 3 calls per month currently required under their accreditation.
+Monitoring of calls for quality is carried out by the Monitoring & Response Centre Team Manager and his team of supervisors.
+A selection of 5 calls per operator are assessed each month.

 To help with consistency across our range of connections, within these 5 assessed calls a minimum of 2 scheme and 2 dispersed alarm calls are required to be assessed using our Call Quality Assessment Tool.
 We assess a variety of call types and vary this across the year to monitor our performance in handling a wider range of scenarios that our call handlers encounter.